web2solutions/dhxMVP/README.md

 ## What the boilerplate provides?

+Until this version, this boilerplate provide features to build full feature offline applications.
+Still there is no standard defined for server communication.
+This piece of software shall to be implemented.

+For future releases, this boilerplate will also provides a complete REST back end to be consumed by your client side application, in this way, letting you to build offline, online and syncable applications.

+The currently implemented features are:

 - Foundation for Single Page Applications
+    - Application script
     - Main View
         - Initially Using DHTMLX Sidebar as application `wrapper and navigation`
     - Main Presenter